Barriers often keep Black community from seeking help for mental health

-LAS VEGAS (KLAS) — On Tuesday the Biden administration announced a plan to transform how the nation understands and treats mental health.
+LAS VEGAS (KLAS) – The Biden administration on Tuesday announced a plan to transform how the nation understands and treats mental health.

-It’s a community-wide issue, and as Black History Month is honored, it’s important to note that seeking help can be difficult, especially in the Black community.
+It’s a community-wide issue, and it’s important to note that seeking help can be difficult, especially in the Black community.

 All ethnicities and cultures experience mental health conditions, but according to the U.S. Department of Health and Human Services, only one in three Black adults who need mental health care actually receive it.

-This is rooted in a history of systematic racism and oppression.
+The reason why is likely rooted in a history of systematic racism and oppression.
 In the late 18th century, white physicians and mental health professionals believed Black slaves felt less pain, and if they complained about any medical procedures, it was seen as a mental illness, leading to a foundation of suffering in silence.

-“Getting through some of those cultural norms is huge because they are barriers,” Dr. Sheldon Jacobs, a Las Vegas valley family and marriage therapist, said.
+“Getting through some of those cultural norms is huge because they are barriers,” said Dr. Sheldon Jacobs, a Las Vegas valley family and marriage therapist.

 One study showed 63% of Black people believe having a mental health condition is a sign of personal weakness.

-“I think for African-Americans the mentality has been that life has been rough being Black in America so you do what you have to do to survive.
-You don’t have time to complain, you don’t have time to stop,” UNLV Assistant Professor of African-American Studies Tyler Parry said.
+“I think for African-Americans, the mentality has been that life has been rough being Black in America, so you do what you have to do to survive.
+You don’t have time to complain, you don’t have time to stop,” Tyler Parry, assistant professor of African-American Studies at the University of Las Vegas, said.

-Hill’s first stop was not at a doctor’s office, but rather, at a church.
+Hill’s first stop was not at a doctor’s office, but rather a church.

 “I had reached the end of myself,” Hill said.
 “People would want to pray, and I would pray, but I was still battling.”

-For many Black people, church is often the first and only stop.
-Roughly 98% of psychiatrists are white, so the church was and still is perceived as the only place to lay down your burdens with someone who looks like you.
+For many Black people, the church is often the first and only stop.
+Roughly 98% of psychiatrists are white, and the church can be, and often is, perceived as the only place to lay down your burdens with someone who looks like you.

 “Black Americans were effectively disenfranchised from any discussion about mental health,” Parry added.